Logo

 Specifications

-For the Neoware thin clients there is a handy document on the HP website which you can use to identify exactly what you have.
+For the Neoware thin clients there is a handy document from HP which you can use to identify exactly what you have.
 In my case the label on the back of the unit reads CA5 with a part number of BE-03-HD.
 This breaks down as:

 BEProduct LineG150 (The circuit board inside the box)